A Good Night For a Murder

 Episode Blog

-This is the story of chocolate cream killer, Christana Edmunds.
+This is the story of the matchstick girls.

-This is the story of missing socialite, Dorothy Harriet Camille Arnold.
+This is the story of the Radium Girls.